There is a diverse range of sizes and shapes regarding different types of black caterpillars.

 13. Walnut Caterpillar

-These species of caterpillars cannot be excluded from this list of different types of black caterpillars.
-The body of the Walnut Caterpillar (Datana integerrima) is black, and its hairs are a white-gray color.
+These species cannot be excluded from this list of different types of black caterpillars.
+The body of the Walnut Caterpillar (Datana integerrima) body is black, and its hairs are white-gray.

-The Walnut caterpillar is a kind of black crawling insect characterized by the presence of long, white spindly spines all over its body.
+The Walnut caterpillar is a black crawling insect characterized by long, white, spindly spines all over its body.

 The family Notodontidae includes this black-and-white fluffy caterpillar with white spots.
 The behavior of the Walnut caterpillar, which travels in groups, is one of the more remarkable aspects of this insect.